amosproj/amos2024ss08-cloud-native-llm/README.md

 Potentially work in tandem with the AMOS project on knowledge graph extraction to synergize both projects’ outcomes.
 - **Benchmark Development:** Construct a manual benchmark to serve as ground truth for quantitatively evaluating the LLM's performance.

+## Features

+### Dataset Preparation

+- **Data Sources:** Collect documentation from CNCF landscape project documentation, white papers, blog posts, and technical documents.
+- **Preprocessing:** Normalize and structure the collected data.
+-
+### LLM Fine-Tuning

+- **Fine-tuning Procedure:** Use the structured dataset for model training in a repeatable and reproducible manner.

+### Model

+Our [model](
+- **Enhanced Domain Knowledge:** The fine-tuned model is optimized for understanding and generating text related to cloud-native technologies, CNCF projects, and the broader CNCF landscape.
+Context-Aware Responses: Provides more accurate and contextually relevant answers to queries about CNCF projects and cloud-native computing.
+Open Source: Built using open-source tools and datasets, making it easy for the community to contribute and improve the model.

 ## Methodology

 ### Dataset Preparation